 Among the many emotions that come with experiencing sexual harassment at work, you may also be confused about how to respond.
-Taking action against a colleague's inappropriate behavior poses many challenges.
+Taking action against a colleague’s inappropriate behavior poses many challenges.
 You want to stand up for yourself without risking your job or your safety in the office.
-Fortunately, there are steps you can take to report workplace sexual harassment professionally while ensuring your protection as much as possible:
+Fortunately, there are

 - Review your company’s policy – Look through your company’s policy to find out what your rights are in the event of sexual harassment.
 Your company may have a policy that protects whistleblowers from retaliation, which could grant you the professional right to call a colleague out for harassment.
 Consider printing out the policy and highlighting all the relevant sections.

 - Seek out an authority figure you can trust – Identify someone in your line of authority at work whom you can trust to handle your claim.
 This person should be someone who can be both objective and emotionally sensitive to your experience.